dlgur1994/Compare-LoRa-and-APRS-for-Smart-Farm/README.md

 # Compare LoRa and APRS for Smart Farm

 ## 1. About
-- Compare LoRa and APRS to find out an adequate network for monitoring a orchard for a farmer who lives 30 miles away.
+- This project compares LoRa and APRS to a suitable network for monitoring farmers' orchards 30 miles away.
+It was conducted with support from IITP, a Korean government agency, and Purdue University in the United States.

 ## 2. Environment
 - LoRa: Arduino Uno, Arduino LoRa/GPS Shield v1.4, wlaniot 900MHz Antenna, 824-960 MHz 6 dBi 900MHz Omni Antenna